-Each state has laws called “statutes of limitations,” and in these laws you'll find a time limit for the filing of different kinds of cases.
-Anyone who wants to bring a lawsuit in their state's civil court system needs to understand and abide by the statute of limitations.
+Each state has laws called "statutes of limitations," which set a time limit for filing different kinds of civil lawsuits.
+If you want to bring any kind of case in your state's civil court system, you'll need to understand and comply with the applicable statute of limitations filing deadline.

 |State||Statute of Limitations|

 |Arkansas||3 years (libel); 1 year (slander)|

 |New Jersey||1 year|

 |North Carolina||1 year|